 While the real consequences are unknown, there is a consensus among experts that enclosed regional seas like the Arabian-Persian Gulf and the Red Sea are at a higher risk of being harmed by excessive brine disposal than open seas and oceans (Ciocanea et. al, 2013).
-6.4 million Cubic meters of desalination brine was discharged every day into the Red Sea in the 1990s.
+6.4 million Cubic meters of desalination brine were discharged every day into the Red Sea in the 1990s.
 In the 2000s, the figure rose to 6.8 million Cubic Meters (Ciocanea et. al, 2013).
 The main contributors of desalination brine discharge in the Red Sea are Saudi Arabia, Jordan, and Israel.
 Egypt is now another major contributor.
 In the 2010s, the volume of desalination brine discharge is even higher but exact estimates vary due to Egypt's speedy and explosive entry into the desalination market.

 The challenge posed by desalination is compounded by exponentially increasing demand for water in the WANA region.
 For example, Egypt recently opened the Al Galalah desalination plant (Metito Group, 2019).
-Al Galala desalination plant (located on the Red Sea's northern shores) is projected to service 1,000,000 citizens and will produce 150,000 Cubic meters of water per day.
-However, this does not come close to meeting Egypt's increasing water demand, so president Sisi announced yet another desalination plant (Takouleu, 2020).
+Al Galalah desalination plant (located on the Red Sea's northern shores) is projected to service 1,000,000 citizens and will produce 150,000 Cubic meters of water per day.
+However, this does not come close to meeting Egypt's increasing water demand, and so president Sisi announced the construction of yet another desalination plant (Takouleu, 2020).
 This new plant will be located at El Arich on the Mediterranean.
 It will have double the capacity of al Galalah, at 300,000 Cubic meters of water per day.
 This makes the plant at El Arich the largest desalination enterprise in Africa and one of the largest in the world.
 For Egypt, desalination became a matter of national security especially because of Ethiopia's renaissance hydroelectric dam.
 The renaissance dam is located upstream on the Nile.
 It will give Ethiopia control over the flow of water to Egypt.
 Iraq suffers from similar issues with its counterparts Syria and Turkey, who built many dams on the Tigris and Euphrates rivers.
 As such, Iraq is interested in enlarging its seawater desalination capacity for the benefit of its water (and national) security.
-As more countries begin to engage in desalination as a reliable method of supplying clean drinkable water, the time horizon for fixing our brine management problem shrinks.
-In other words, disposing more and more brine using current methods will only hasten the coming of disaster.
+As more countries begin to engage in desalination as a reliable method of supplying drinkable water, the time horizon for fixing our brine management problem shrinks.
+A network of nearly 1,000 dams in Turkey has exhausted Iraq's water resources and stressed Syria's access to water from the Euphrates River.
+Israel, on the other hand, constructed a dam at the edge of Lake Tiberias - which feeds the Jordan River.
+It has also diverted water from the lake towards the valleys.
+Palestine and Jordan have suffered due to Israel's water policy.
+The water that was otherwise freely available to the inhabitants of the Jordan valley is now sold to them by Israel at a premium.
+A similar story is unfolding between Ethiopia, Sudan, and Egypt with the completion of the Renaissance dam on the Blue Nile.